IBM/cp4ba-client-onboarding-scenario/22.0.2/DeployingClientOnboarding2202.md

 ## Introduction

-Use these instruction to deploy the out-of-box end-to-end [Client Onboarding solution](https://github.com/IBM/cp4ba-client-onboarding-scenario) and its accompanying [labs](https://github.com/IBM/cp4ba-labs/tree/main/22.0.2) to a self-provisioned Jam-in-a-Box environment (based on Cloud Pak for Business Automation (CP4BA) 22.0.2).
+Use these instruction to deploy the out-of-box end-to-end [Client Onboarding solution](https://github.com/IBM/cp4ba-client-onboarding-scenario) and its accompanying [labs](https://github.com/IBM/cp4ba-labs/tree/main/22.0.2) to a self-provisioned Jam-in-a-Box environment (based on **Cloud Pak for Business Automation (CP4BA) 22.0.2**).
 For more information about Jam-in-a-Box refer to the [Jam-in-a-Box overview](https://github.com/IBM/cp4ba-jam-in-a-box) page.

 ## Prerequisites

-1. **Cloud Pak for Business Automation (CP4BA) 22.0.2 environment**
+1. **Cloud Pak for Business Automation (CP4BA) 22.0.2 environment** - CP4BA 23.0.1 is not yet supported!

    **a) IBM Business Partners and IBMers**